- Publication date

 - The Renewables Obligation Order (Northern Ireland) 2009

 - The Renewables Obligation Closure Order (Northern Ireland) 2015

 - The Electricity from Non-Fossil Fuel Sources Saving Arrangements Order 2000 (as amended)

 - The Electricity from Non-Fossil Fuel Sources (Scotland) Saving Arrangements Order 2005 (as amended)

 - The Climate Change Levy (General) Regulations 2001 (as amended)

 - The Electricity (Guarantees of Origin of Electricity Produced from Renewable Energy Sources) Regulations 2003

 - The Power Purchase Agreement Scheme Regulations 2014 (as amended).

-We would not be able to fulfil our obligations as the administrator of the RO, FIT, REGO, CCL, NFFO and OLR schemes without collecting and using your information.
+We would not be able to fulfil our obligations as the administrator of the RO, FIT, REGO, the SEG, CCL, NFFO and OLR schemes without collecting and using your information.